When Susan Welch and her older brother went out for dinner shortly after her mother died, she did not expect anything unusual.

 Know that you may not be welcomed by your birth family right away as it can be an overwhelming experience for many.
-If necessary, take steps towards connecting with biological family that is open to small contact, such as emails or brief phone calls.
+If necessary, take steps towards connecting with a biological family that is open to small contacts, such as emails or brief phone calls.
 If you hope to establish a strong relationship, continue pursuing them with patience and respect for their feelings.
 You may eventually find the connection you were hoping for!

 Finding Your Thread

 When Susan Welch discovered her adoption story, she found a new extended family, a bittersweet story, and a beautiful conclusion.
 It led her to become the writer and mother that she is today.